BASIC DISCLOSURE CRIMINAL RECORD CHECK –

-Anybody who has ever lived in the United Kingdom can apply for a Basic Disclosure .
-It can be used for almost any job role; however some specific job roles must legally have a higher level of check (for example teachers and care workers).
-If a higher level of check is required and you are self employed, you must register with a recruitment agency or a professional body.
+Anybody who has ever lived in the United Kingdom can apply for a basic disclosure.
+It can be used for almost any job role; however, some specific job roles must legally have a higher level of check (for example, teachers and those providing care).
+If a higher level of check is required and you are self-employed, you must register with a recruitment agency.

 Basic disclosures can be used for a variety of reasons: